 Salary and Career Information

-Soil and plant scientists, including plant breeders, are projected to experience an about-average job growth of 7% from 2014-2024, according to the BLS.
-The BLS also reported that workers in this field earned a median salary of $60,050 in 2015.
+Soil and plant scientists, including plant breeders, are projected to experience a faster-than-average job growth of 7% from 2019-2029, according to the BLS.
+The BLS also reported that workers in this field earned a median salary of $66,120 in 2020.

 Geneticists and genetic counselors study the human genome and may work in identifying genetic disorders, or understanding hereditary diseases.
 Plant breeders study plant hereditary traits and work in selecting the right qualities and features needed to meet a specific goal, such as higher yield and larger size for food plants.
 All of these careers require graduate degrees.